yominater/Obsidian-share/docs/plugins/TagPage.md

   - plugin/emitter
 ---

 This plugin emits dedicated pages for each tag used in the content.
-See [[folder and tag listings]] for more information.
+See [folder and tag listings](../features/folder%20and%20tag%20listings.md) for more information.

 > [!note]
-> For information on how to add, remove or configure plugins, see the [[configuration#Plugins|Configuration]] page.
+> For information on how to add, remove or configure plugins, see the [](../configuration.md#Plugins|Configuration) page.

 The pages are displayed using the `defaultListPageLayout` in `quartz.layouts.ts`.
 For the content, the `TagContent` component is used.
 If you want to modify the layout, you must edit it directly (`quartz/components/pages/TagContent.tsx`).